 By the time your baby is 5 or 6 months old, you’ll have a good understanding of her needs.
 You’ll know the signs that mean she is tired, hungry, or wants attention.
 You may be in a routine by now, which means you can tell when she will need feeding, or when she is due to have a sleep.

-Many babies will be sleeping through the night by now, which is good news for their parents!
-Of course some nights she will still wake up, maybe because she is hungry, has a dirty nappy, or is feeling unwell.
+Some babies will be sleeping through the night.
+Some nights she will still wake up because she is hungry, has a dirty nappy, is too hot or cold or is feeling unwell.
+Or she may have woken up for no obvious reason.

 When she cries, it’s her way of telling you that something is not right.
 Your baby will be smiling and laughing now when you play with her.
 And she’ll show that she is annoyed or angry by squeaking or screaming, rather than by tearful crying.